 Your onboarding process should be simple and effective.
 Streamline your onboarding process by clearly explaining how to use your products and highlighting the value at every single point.
 Customers are after quick and painless experiences, and your onboarding should deliver it.

-Sometimes an onboarding perk could be a simple greeting, an acknowledgement that your customer has signed up to your service.
+Sometimes an onboarding perk could be a simple greeting, an acknowledgment that your customer has signed up for your service.

 There are some customers you can never retain.
-They may have made up their minds that they only want to use your product for seven days to get a quick-win before cancelling.
+They may have made up their minds that they only want to use your product for seven days to get a quick-win before canceling.

 Unfortunately, you may never convince these customers to stay, so you should focus on the things you can change to convince customers who are interested to remain.